samdish7/University/COSC120/Labs/Lab12/README.md

 - __Floatarr__ just needs to do better.
 - __Shapes__ is hardcoded, so there isn't much in the way of breaking the program.
 So kudos to past me.
 - Both are commented well, so even more kudos to past me. :tada:

+## Feedback

+Significant improvement in quality of code regarding *Shapes*, but *FloatArr* is just bad.
+Kinda makes me think this wasn't past me's own work but no way to prove that.
+So meh :man_shrugging:

+***Overall Rating: 6/10***